Chinguetti oil field

-A smaller oil field, Tevet, was discovered in the same area in early 2005, and will probably developed as a satellite - meaning that it will be exploited by wells tied back to Chinguetti's platform.
+A smaller oil field, Tevet, was discovered in the same area in early 2005, and will probably develop as a satellite - meaning that it will be exploited by wells tied back to Chinguetti's platform.

 Two larger discoveries, Banda and Tiof, were also made off the coast of Mauritania, by the Woodside consortium in 2003.

 In 2004, Woodside had agreed to invest US$ 600 million in developing the Chinguetti project.
-However, in February 2006, the Mauritanian military junta led by Ely Ould Mohamed Vall denounced amendments to an oil contract made by former President Maaouya Ould Sid'Ahmed Taya with Woodside Petroleum, the controversial amendments, which Mauritanian authorities declared that they had been signed "outside the legal framework of normal practice, to the great detriment of our country", could cost Mauritania up to $200 million a year, according to BBC News.
+However, in February 2006, the Mauritanian military junta led by Ely Ould Mohamed Vall denounced amendments to an oil contract made by former President Maaouya Ould Sid'Ahmed Taya with Woodside Petroleum.
+The controversial amendments, which Mauritanian authorities declared that they had been signed "outside the legal framework of normal practice, to the great detriment of our country", could cost Mauritania up to $200 million a year, according to BBC News.

 It was later sold to PETRONAS group.
 Production ceased in December 2017, and an abandonment programme was begun in 2019.